-12. Brockaway Mountain Drive – The road up Brockaway Mountain on the Keweenaw Peninsula is an 8.8 mile scenic highway that climbs 1,320 feet to the summit.
+12. Brockway Mountain Drive – The road up Brockway Mountain on the Keweenaw Peninsula is an 8.8 mile scenic highway that climbs 1,320 feet to the summit.
 Along the way are incredible views of the peninsula, Lake Superior and the forests.
 If it’s a clear day, you’ll be able to see all the way to Isle Royal, 50 miles away.

 13. Take an underground mine tour – The mining industry has a rich history in the Upper Peninsula, first copper then iron.
 The industry once supported many of the residents in remote Upper Peninsula towns.
 Today the mines are no longer in operation, but many are available for tours.
 Delaware Copper Mine, just outside of Copper Harbor, lets visitors take a self-guided tour of the mine shaft.
-At the Iron Mountain Iron Mine tour, you ride a train into the mine.
+At the Quincy Mine tour in Hancock, you ride a cog rail train deep into the No. 5 shaft.
 At The Adventure Mining Company, outside of Greenland, if you want to see the second level of the copper mine, you’ll have to rappel down on a rope.
 Near Manistique, you can tour Fayette Historic Site, a ghost town that was the site of a large iron smelting operation.

 Photo Credit – Dale Musselman